BitcoinDesign/Guide/guide/getting-started/software.md

 ## Command-line interfaces (CLI)

-Primarily used by developers, command-line interfaces offer feature-rich ways to interact with blockchains.
+Primarily used by developers, Bitcoin CLIs offer feature-rich ways to interact with Bitcoin.
 They can be thought of as general-purpose toolboxes, so they require certain technical knowledge and are not optimized for specific use cases.
 New features are often first included in a CLI and then later added to graphical user interfaces (GUI).

 {% include image.html
    image = "/assets/images/guide/getting-started/software/cli-example.jpg"